Arriving in Porto

 I came across the São Francisco Church, which is well known for its lavish baroque interior with ornate gilded carvings.
 On entering it was certainly an awe – inspiring spectacle, but I felt some of the more delicate carved figures were simply obscured and drowned by the overwhelming gold leaf, which covered every niche and crack across walls and ceiling.

 I visited Porto Cathedral on two occasions, but was unable to gain entry on both visits.
 The first time I visited the Cathedral I was surprised to find it was closed for lunch and on the second visit the great and good of Porto, including the Portuguese Prime Minister, attended the funeral of the late Archbishop of Porto, who had passed away a few days earlier.
-As I sat outside the cathedral I was surprised to see the countries Prime Minister António Costa, strolling across the cobbles, flanked by a couple of security guards, just a few feet away!
+As I sat outside the cathedral I was surprised to see the countries current Prime Minister António Costa at the time, strolling across the cobbles, flanked by a couple of security guards, just a few feet away!
 This would never have happened in England.

 The Roman Catholic Cathedral is in the historical centre of the city and is one of the city’s oldest Romanesque local monuments.
 From outside I had plenty of time to admire the cathedral`s two square towers, each supported by two `flying buttresses` and crowned with a cupola.